JaSaltedChips/JaSaltedChips.github.io/_posts/2025-01-28-type-deduction-in-cpp.md

    auto&& uref3 = 27;   // 27 is an r-value -> T is int&&
    ```

+-  **Brace initialization is not supported in `template` type deduction**

--  Consider the below example:
+   Consider the below example:
    ```cpp
    template <typename T>
    void func(T param);